jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 # Smart Digital Therapeutics in Mental Healthcare: Promise, Progress, and Pitfalls

-## Our Mental Healthcare
+## The Mental Healthcare Crisis

 My dad is a good man.
 But he has struggled with his use of alcohol for his entire adult life.
 It shaped our family.
 He is almost 80 years old now and he has never received any treatment.

-After my mom experienced a seriously debilitating traumatic brain injury from a car accident, my dad devotedly stayed home for 25 years rather than work so that he could care for her at home.
+After my mom experienced a debilitating traumatic brain injury from a car accident, my dad devotedly stayed home for 25 years rather than work so that he could care for her at home.
 However, this left him without health insurance through a job and therefore his **access** to mental healthcare was limited by its high cost.

 Even if he had had access to treatment, it likely wouldn’t have been **acceptable** to him.
 Like many men of his generation, asking for help from others and sharing personal problems wasn’t his strong suit.